Beaten By A Hair

 A partial thumbprint and the single wig fiber all marked a grisly tale of murder, madness, and mistaken identity.

-He knew exactly when he was going to do it, exactly how he was going to do it, and he almost got away with it.
+Planned it, he knew exactly when he was going to do it, exactly how he was going to do it, and he almost got away with it.
+Of course the bloody fingerprint on the pillowcase, the hair, the wig fiber,

 Now with the new technologies that are helping us out, it allows an investigator to have new tools